Caxandre/MyUsers/README.md

 ## About the project

 Simple API to register, list, edit and remove users.
-Built with NodeJS and Typescript
+Built with NodeJS and Typescript.

 ## Installation

-The following steps will help install and run importServiceAPi on your local computer.
-Make sure database instances are active:
+The following steps will help install and run MyUsers on your local computer.

 1. git clone https://github.com/Caxandre/MyUsers.git;